 Assamese tea provides a variety of health advantages for consumers, including increased brain and heart health as well as improved immune system performance.
 Drinking it first thing in the morning will not only revitalize you but will also flush out all of the toxins from your body.

 I believe this is one of the oldest immune boosters I’ve come across.
 I’ve been taking lemon and honey for colds and flu since I was a small child.
 You can have only lemon juice and honey, or you can have both.

 Alternatively, add lemon to your favorite tea and simmer it before adding honey.
 Lemon is high in vitamin C, which aids in the immune system’s strengthening.
 Did I mention lemon and honey have antiviral and antibacterial properties?
 Yes, you are correct.
 Honey and lemon tea offer a plethora of other advantages.

 16. Lemongrass Tea

 The antibacterial effects of lemongrass tea are well-known.
-Cavities and other oral infections can be treated with this immunity tea.
+Cavities and other oral infections can be treated with lemongrass immunity tea.
 It also keeps free radicals from forming in the body.

 17. Ayurvedic Tea